 The eventing season is just three months away and whatever your horse is up to now, it’s time to prepare

-The British team event rider for Rio 2016 tells Helen Triggs about her training and fitness tips — from jumping
+The British team event rider explains her training and fitness tips — from jumping skinnies in the school to the

 8. Each horse spends one hour on the walker in the morning, doing 30mins in both directions.